Andreev bound state spectroscopy of a quantum-dot-based Aharonov-Bohm interferometer with superconducting terminals: NRG solution

 \subsection{Subgap spectra at $\bf \tilde{t} = 1.5$}

-Let us first discuss the case with a moderately large direct hopping amplitude $\tilde{t}=1.5$ at three values of $\varphi/\pi \in \{ 1/2, 3/4, 1 \}$ with the dressed NRG subgap spectra shown in Fig.~\ref{fig:abses}(a)-(c).
+Let us first focus on how the doublet chimney is generated with respect to the interferometric phase $\varphi_t$.
+To this end we select a moderately large direct hopping amplitude $\tilde{t}=1.5$ at three values of $\varphi/\pi \in \{ 1/2, 3/4, 1 \}$ with the resulting dressed ABS spectra shown in Fig.~\ref{fig:abses}(a)-(c).
 We observe several key features: i) the spectra are $\varphi$-dependent unlike their DQD precursors from Sec.~\ref{sec:extended}; ii) the subgap spectra are significantly richer compared to the standard SC-AIM and contain spin singlets, doublets, and triplets; iii) the $\varphi=\pi$ case contains an extended symmetry point that serves as the core of a doublet chimney that protrudes up to $\varphi/\pi = 3/4$, as observed in Fig.~\ref{fig:abses}(b); and iv) the singlet-doublet QPTs occur in the AB interferometer for all cases depicted in Fig.~\ref{fig:abses}.

 Only the sub-gap spectrum at $\varphi=\pi$ is mirror-symmetric around the decoupling point $\varphi_t=-\varphi$ which is due to the particle-hole symmetry of $D^W(\omega)$ (and of the Wilson chain it generates).
 The resulting renormalization substantially impacts the initial spectra of the DQD system.
 For $U/\Delta=3$, these posses an exclusively doublet GS for all values of $\varphi_t$.
 However, dressing these with the corresponding Wilson chains leaves only a narrow doublet GS regions appearing around $\varphi_t/\pi=-\varphi+2m\pi$ with $m \in \mathbb{N}$ ($m=1$ in Fig.~\ref{fig:abses_t_dep}).
 Here the root of $\chi$ are localized.
 Interestingly, in Figs.~\ref{fig:abses_t_dep}(a) and (b) the doublet GS of the initial DQD system at the decoupling point $\Gamma_p=0$ is renormalized away in favor of a singlet GS due to the substantial particle-hole asymmetry.
 Only for $\varphi=\pi$, a doublet GS is guaranteed because of the alignment of the decoupling point and the root of $\chi$ at $\varphi_t=-\varphi+2m\pi$.
 Still, the doublet chimney is severely shrunken to a region of approximately $0.995<\varphi_t<1.005$.
 The respective roles of $U$ and $\tilde{t}$ in this renormalization effect are discussed in Sec.~\ref{subsec:abses_t0}.